85 Foods That Are Black (Naturally Black Foods)

 Do you love making smoothies?
 Check out this blog post, 30 Best Vegetables For Smoothies.

-Try and say this name five times fast.
+Try to say this name five times fast.
 These astounding blackberries come in the most delicate cluster of deep purple and onyx-colored pearls.
 These German-based berries are perfect to eat alone or baked into your favorite pastry or pie.
+You can use these to make homemade blackberry banana muffins.

 Senshu Kinukawa Mizu eggplant is sheer decadence.
 This eggplant was given the nickname “silk skin” because of its buttery soft flesh and was specifically designed to be eaten raw.
 You may have never seen yourself biting into a raw, onyx-colored eggplant, but this eggplant is too appetizing not to.